 With this building, Weeber tried to mark the end of small-scale or small-mindedness in Dutch architecture (check gnome village in the North;).

 The ‘Peperclip’ was a prelude to the development of the Kop van Zuid.
 The scale of the building had to compete against the large-scale port elements in the immediate area in those days.
 Now the ‘Binnenhaven’ with house-boats (Stootblok-side) is the only remaining harbour-activity.
 The ‘Peperclip’ pixelated façade should remind us of piled-up sea containers.

 The building was notorious in the ’90s, but they managed the problems mainly by allocating the houses in a different way to improve the social cohesion.

-I can see the ‘Peperclip’ from the top floor of my house.
-I often find myself staring at all those different coloured squares, imagining people living in cubes – as if they are in small movies.
+I see the ‘Peperclip’ from the top floor of my house.
+I often find myself staring at all those different coloured squares, imagining the people living in cubes – as if in small movies.

 Walk around the whole building and see how it embraces a courtyard (Draaischijf) where kids play and people can sit.
 You’ll see how ‘Peperclip’ fits in nicely with Feyenoord and the rest of Kop van Zuid’s Landtong and Entrepot.